d1vanov/QEverCloud/README.md

 ## Seeding random numbers generator for Qt < 5.10

-QEverCloud required random numbers generator for OAuth procedure.
+QEverCloud requires random numbers generator for OAuth procedure.
 When QEverCloud is built against Qt >= 5.10, it uses `QRandomGenerator` which is cryptographically secure on supported platforms and is seeded by Qt internals.
 With Qt < 5.10 QEverCloud uses `qrand`.
 It requires the client application to call `qsrand` with seed value before using OAuth calls of QEverCloud.
-So if you are using QEverCloud and Qt < 5.10, make sure to call `qsrand` before using QEverCloud's OAuth.
+So if you are using QEverCloud built with Qt < 5.10, make sure to call `qsrand` before using QEverCloud's OAuth.

 ## Related projects